Resources for Homeless Children and YouthResources related to homeless students' rights to enroll and participate fully in school.

 This PowerPoint presentation provides leadership strategies to support increases in academic and performance achievement, including as part of differentiated assistance, for students who are experiencing homelessness.

 Health and Wellness for Students Experiencing Homelessness (PPTX)

 This PowerPoint presentation offers information for stakeholders including nurses, social workers, counselors, and all other stakeholders who support the health and wellness of students experiencing homelessness.

 All About Data and Homeless Education (PPTX)

 This PowerPoint presentation will walk participants through the various California Department of Education data points (Consolidated Application and Reporting System, California Longitudinal Pupil Achievement Data System, etc.) as it relates to homeless education, including how to evaluate and analyze an LEA's homeless education data.

-Collaboration with Community Partnerships and Service Providers to Support Children and Youth Experiencing Homelessness (PPTX)
+Collaboration with Community Partnerships and Service Providers to Support Children and Youth Experiencing Homelessness (PDF)

 The benefits of collaboration for both LEAs and students experiencing homelessness are far reaching.
 This PowerPoint presentation will support the LEA with a step-by-step process to build relationships with local community agencies, organizations, and non-profits.